ndt080/awesome-frontend-interview/Javascript.md

 <details>
   <summary>Answer</summary>
-  Task: TypeError - 12 - TypeError
+  Task: TypeError - 12 - SyntaxError
 </details>

 #### 3. What types of data exist in Javascript?
 What is the difference between them?
 Which data types are primitive and which are not?